agsb/6502.toy/README.md

 Test NMOS-6502, CMOS-65C02,

-The actual memory map will be 64k RAM $0000-$BFFF, 2k Devices $F000-$F7FF and $F800-$FFFF 2k ROM.
+The actual memory map will be 60k RAM $0000-$BFFF, 2k Devices $F000-$F7FF and $F800-$FFFF 2k ROM.

 The board will have one 6551 ACIA and two 6522 VIA inside, with expansion of more 4 devices.

-The devices are mapped using a 3:8 74HC138 decoder, as $0 reserved, $1 ACIA, $2 VIA, $3 VIA, onboard and $4 to $7 at expansion.
+The devices are mapped at $F000, $F010 to $F0F0, reserving 16 bytes for control for each device.
+Also using a 3:8 74HC138 decoder, with $0 reserved, $1 ACIA, $2 VIA, $3 VIA, onboard and $4 to $7 at expansion.

-A clock board by crystal of 1.8432 for CIA and by 74HC74 of 0.9612 for CPU and VIAS, with a Real Timer Click as NMI with 10ms delay using a VIA T1 timer.
+A clock board by crystal of 1.8432 for CIA and by 74HC74 of 0.9612 for CPU, with a Real Timer Click as NMI with 10ms delay using a VIA T1 timer.

 No video or keyboard, using terminal at USART 19200 8N1, RS-232, vt-100.

-Using a LCD 16x2 and a keyboard with 6 keys for minimal use
+Using a LCD 16x2, a keyboard with 6 keys and some led for minimal use.

 Using I2C and SPI protocols and devices.